neo-project/global-blockchain-compliance-hub/_posts/1111-11-11-emergency-procedures.md

 ### Disclosures of Sexual Harassment or Sexual Assault

 **Please note** that the FOP Director is not a confidential resource.
-S/he is legally required to report any knowledge of sexual harassment to a Title IX Coordinator.
+They are legally required to report any knowledge of sexual harassment to a Title IX Coordinator.
 Individuals paid by the University, including deans, tutors, professors, PAFs, and most faculty are also not able to keep information about harassment confidential.
 To speak with a confidential resource, individuals should go to the Office of Sexual Assault Prevention and Response (OSAPR) or a peer counseling group that specializes in relationship violence (for example, Response).

 ##### "Disclosure Flow Chart": *What to do if someone discloses to you in the field or on campus*